HrdHat/Hrdhatv3/docs/createnewflrasteps.md

 Check that the user is logged in (COMPLETE)

-If not, show an error (e.g., “You must be logged in to create a form”) (COMPLETE)
+If not, show an error (e.g., "You must be logged in to create a form") (COMPLETE)

 Start Loading State (COMPLETE)

 Visually disable the button (COMPLETE)

-Optionally show a spinner or “Creating...” text (COMPLETE)
+Optionally show a spinner or "Creating..." text (COMPLETE)

 Call Form Creation Service (COMPLETE)